 Downtown Newnan plays a large role in both films.
 In the first, Tallahassee and Columbus walk past the courthouse, after the girls take their car, to the front of a store where Tallahassee takes out his aggression on a vehicle.

-In the second film, the monster truck film takes place here.
+In the second film, the intro shots show the courthouse covered in snow.
+The monster truck scene also takes place here.
 It’s also been used in The Walking Dead, another popular zombie series.
 The Coweta Fairgrounds were also used.

 In the first film, the scene with dozens of abandoned cars where Tallahassee picks up Columbus was filmed entirely at Atlanta Motor Speedway in Hampton, which has been used for its roads on many other shows and movies.
 It’s also home to Nascar races and countless other events.